Peekskill riots: Aftermath

 The aftermath of the concert, however, was far from peaceful.
 After some violence to south-going buses near the intersection of Locust Avenue and Hillside Avenue, concertgoers were diverted to head northward to Oregon Corners and forced to run a gauntlet miles long of veterans and their families, who threw rocks through windshields of the cars and buses.
 Much of the violence was also caused by anti-Communist members of local Veterans of Foreign Wars and American Legion chapters.
 Standing off the angry mob of rioters chanting "go on back to Russia, you niggers" and "white niggers", some of the concertgoers and union members, along with writer Howard Fast and others assembled a non-violent line of resistance, locked arms, and sang the song "We Shall Not Be Moved."
 Some people were reportedly dragged from their vehicles and beaten.
 Over 140 people were injured and numerous vehicles were severely damaged as police stood by.

 One car carried Woody Guthrie, Lee Hays, Pete Seeger, Seeger's wife Toshi, and his infant children.
 Guthrie pinned a shirt to the inside of the window to stop it shattering.
 "Wouldn't you know it, Woody pinned up a red shirt," Hays was to remember.
 Seeger used some of the thrown rocks to build the chimney of his cabin in the Town of Fishkill, New York, to stand as a reminder of the incident.

 Eugene Bullard, the first black combat pilot and decorated World War I veteran, was knocked to the ground and beaten by the mob, which included white members of state and local law enforcement.
 The beating was captured on film and can be seen in the 1970s documentary The Tallest Tree in Our Forest and the Oscar-winning, Sidney Poitier-narrated documentary Paul Robeson: Tribute to an Artist.
 Despite recorded evidence of the beating, no one was prosecuted for the assault.
 Graphic photos of Eugene Bullard being beaten by two policemen, a state trooper and concert-goer, were published in The Whole World in His Hands: A Pictorial Biography of Paul Robeson, by Susan Robeson.

 Protests afterwards

 Following the riots, more than 300 people went to Albany, New York to express their indignation to Governor Thomas Dewey, who refused to meet with them, blaming communists for provoking the violence.
+Still, Dewey called on the Westchester County District Attorney to impanel a Grand Jury investigation into both riots.
+The investigation concluded in June 1950 by largely exonerating local authorities and blaming the violence on communist provocation.
 Twenty-seven plaintiffs filed a civil suit against Westchester County and two veterans' groups.
 The charges were dismissed three years later.